Gaga Bhatt: Early life and coronation

 status ie. whether they were Brahmins or Gowdas.
 The decision at this assembly in April 1664 is prefaced by praise or prashasti for Shahaji and Shivaji by Gaga Bhatt.

-Coronation of Chatrapati Shivaji Maharaj
+Coronation of Chhatrapati Shivaji Maharaj

-Gaga Bhatt appeared without invitation in the chronicles of Sabhasad and Chitragupta, when he decided to visit his court after hearing about the fame of Chatrapati Shivaji Maharaj.
-He was impressed with Chatrapati Shivaji Maharaj court and their treatment of him, quoting:
+Ganga Bhatt appeared without invitation in the chronicles of Sabhasad and Chitragupta, when he decided to visit his court after hearing about the fame of Shivaji.
+He was impressed with Shivaji's court and their treatment of him, quoting: